SDWT-DEMO/MyFirstDemo/README.md

 # MyFirstDemo
-This is the test of<br>repository demo
+This is the test of<br>repository demoofgit